 How much do wedding flowers cost?

 The cost of wedding flowers for a full-service wedding in Southern Ontario can vary vastly!
-It depends entirely on the kind of flowers used, the size and scale of arrangements, the time of year and how complicated the delivery and set-up will be.
+It depends entirely on the size and scale of arrangements, the time of year, the type of flowers being used and how complicated the delivery and set-up will be.
 As a rule of thumb, bigger is always more expensive, though something small and “simple” isn’t always cheap!
 A larger guest count will always cost more because more guests means more tables means more flowers!

 - 10-15% of your overall spend toward delivery and set-up

 - Personality!
 You have to hang out with this person all day so you better like them!
 More than that you need to be comfortable around them.
-This is number.
+This is number 1.

 - Style.
 Are they shooting really bright, airy images?
 Is everything dark and moody?
 Or do the colours look true to life?
 If you are excited about your colour palette of juicy pinks and oranges, know that a moody photographer will likely produce images that look more like dusty rose and burnt terracotta.
-That same bright palette will read as muted pastels if shot by a light and airy photographer.
+That same bright palette will read as much softer, possibly leaning toward pastels if shot by a light and airy photographer.
 Keep this in mind while choosing both your photographer and your colour palette!

 - Process.
 Are you really in love with the little visual details you’ve put together?
 Flowers, stationery, table settings all fall into the details category.
-Some photographers live to capture these beautiful details, some photographers have a more photojournalistic approach and capture the day naturally as it unfolds focusing on interactions between people.
+There are some photographers who live to capture these beautiful details, some photographers have a more photojournalistic approach and capture the day naturally as it unfolds focusing on interactions between people.
 Some photographers do both exceedingly well!